 What is included in Renewal by Andersen’s window warranty?

-Glass parts are warranted from manufacturing, material, and workmanship defects, and it is also warranted not to develop any change in the appearance of the material as a result of a manufacturing defect or premature failure of the glass.
+Glass parts are warranted from manufacturing, material, and workmanship defects, and it is also warranted not to develop any change in the appearance of the material due to a manufacturing defect or premature failure of the glass.

-Fibrex frames are warranted not to flake, rust, blister, peel, crack, pit, or corrode and be free from manufacturing defects for the period of the warranty.
+Fibrex frames are warranted not to flake, rust, blister, peel, crack, pit, or corrode and be free from manufacturing defects for the warranty period.

 What is excluded from Renewal by Andersen’s window warranty?